-A 2006 study published in the International
+An older 2006 study published in the International

-Newborns have relatively high pH levels all over the skin.
+Newborns have relatively high pH levels all over their skin.
 As babies get older, their pH levels rapidly decline.
 The average newborn has a skin pH of about 7.
 This is compared to the average adult skin pH of 5.7.

 Skin pH varies depending on the area of your body.
-Lesser exposed areas, such as the buttocks,
+Lesser exposed areas, such as the buttocks, armpits, and genital area,

 Other factors that can affect skin pH include:

-- antibacterial soaps and gels
+- antibacterial products like soaps and gels

 At-home test strips